fuzzymfx/oldblog/src/pages/InfeasibleWeb3.md

 And unlike the real world, my avatar has the exact same pixel composition as yours.

 Whatever you can do it with it, I can.
 Except you now bear a financial loss in pursuit of this "ownership" because people told you it means something.

-### Your 'get-rich-quick' chances are miniscule.
+### Your 'get-rich-quick' chances are miniscule

 **The value of an NFT is what you believe it to be.**